Midcoast Conservancy protects and promotes healthy lands, waters, and communities through conservation, outdoor adventure, and learning.

 - More land protected (click here for an example)

 - Major expansion of our work getting kids outdoors and active in your community (quadrupled programs offerings)

-Now we are working towards a second merger with Medomak Valley Land Trust.
+We are working towards a new merger, this time with Medomak Valley Land Trust.
 Our goal is to have an even greater impact on clean water, land for wildlife and healthier communities.